adammlr/widget-packages/readme.md

 Built with Webpack.

 Uses [Preact](https://preactjs.com/) in place of React, but that's not a requirement, just an experiment.
+However it does serve the purpose of reducing the file size of the standalone widget javascript bundles.